-Children should see high quality examples of work before the attempt a task.
-These models may be examples taken from real life, examples written by the teacher or the class and teacher model the process together.
-These models should have explicit links to Working Walls, Success Criteria and the Learning Intention and "Can I..." title of the work.
+Children should see high quality examples of work before they attempt a task.
+These models may be examples taken from real life, examples written by the teacher (modelled writing) or the class and teacher model the process together (shared writing).
+These models should have explicit links to Working Walls (Learning Journeys), Success Criteria and the Learning Intention and "Can I..." title of the work.
 Where appropriate, visualisers should be used to showcase models and good work and to model activities such as editing and re drafting.